wustlcse/FAQ/docs/index.md

 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/45">Discussions View</a></span>

 ---
-<h2 class="anchored" id="degree-requirements-have-changed-since-i-started--am-i-required-or-allowed-to-the-new-requirements">Degree requirements have changed since I started.
-Am I required or allowed to the new requirements?</h2>
+<h2 class="anchored" id="degree-requirements-have-changed-since-i-started--am-i-required-or-allowed-to-use-the-new-requirements">Degree requirements have changed since I started.
+Am I required or allowed to use the new requirements?</h2>

 By default, degree requirements are based on the year you started that degree (see [here](https://bulletin.wustl.edu/about/editions/).
 The year you start is referred to as your "catalog year".
 Requirements for the **current year**  are listed in the [Bulletin](https://bulletin.wustl.edu/).
 You can browse prior years at [https://bulletin.wustl.edu/about/prior/](https://bulletin.wustl.edu/about/prior/).